Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns live values of indicators inside a strategy, with optional name filtering.
-It provides concrete usage examples ('what's the EMA reading') that clarify the purpose.
-However, it does not explicitly differentiate from sibling tools like 'compute_indicator' or 'list_indicators'.
+The description clearly states the tool returns live values of indicators in a strategy, with an optional name filter.
+It distinguishes from siblings like 'compute_indicator' and 'list_indicators'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.